South Dakota Here We Come

 It was here, that I had my husband a little concerned.
 When I am extremely outside of my comfort zone, I start laughing hysterically.
 Guess what happened?
 Laughing for five minutes, that turned into crying.
 I had a complete breakdown.
 I told my husband and daughter that I was sorry for hauling them hours and hours away from home.
 I was feared the snakes that I just read about in the books.
 Maybe, this area wasn’t going to be everything I thought.
 Pretty sure there was more, like I needed snake boots and where the heck do you get those around here?
 Plus, crazed muttering that didn’t make any sense….

 I love the outdoors.
 I love nature.
-But, mass panic comes over me with snakes.
+But, mass panic comes over me when it comes to snakes.
 Strange, but true.

 My husband put down his cellphone that he was glued to and said we are going.
 This will get better.
 We will have a good time.
 End of story.
 Pull yourself together and sleep on it.

 We went back to the motel, I slept.
-We were off to Wall Drug and The Badlands.
+Today we are off to Wall Drug and The Badlands.